2022 Toyota Corolla Cross Review, Ratings, Specs, Prices, and Photos

 What’s new for the 2022 Toyota Corolla Cross?

 Everything, despite the name and the body.
-The Corolla Cross shares an architecture with both the Corolla sedan and the RAV4 crossover SUV, but it’s a new vehicle built in the U.S., comprised of familiar parts but sized to tackle a whole new niche of small SUVs like the VW Taos and Nissan Rogue Sport.

-The Corolla Cross leans on the bigger RAV4’s shape to draw in eyeballs.
-It’s a sharp, squat-looking crossover with smartly angles pillars and wheel wells that could do worse than to mimic one of Toyota’s top sellers.
+The Corolla Cross shares an architecture with both the Corolla sedan and the RAV4 crossover SUV, but it’s a new and smaller vehicle that leans on the bigger RAV4’s shape to draw in eyeballs.
+It’s a sharp, squat-looking crossover with smartly angled pillars and wheel wells that could do worse than to mimic one of Toyota’s top sellers.
 The interior takes the same tack, with a familiar layout capped by a touchscreen perched on the dash.

-The Corolla Cross also taps the Toyota parts bin for its 169-hp 2.0-liter inline-4.
-Performance should be fine, even with the continuously variable automatic transmission that will drop-ship power to the front or all four wheels.
-We expect a taut ride on front-drivers, which get a twist-beam rear suspension, and more compliance from the higher-end models and their more sophisticated rear multi-link suspension.
+The Corolla Cross taps the Toyota parts bin for its 169-hp 2.0-liter inline-4 and CVT.
+Performance is mediocre at best; the CVT pushes the engine into a noisy part of the powerband but doesn’t offset it with speed.
+We prefer the less complex front-drive model and its more absorbent ride, though all-wheel-drive models get a multi-link rear suspension that controls ride motions more assertively.

-The Corolla Cross will be able to tow up to 1,500 pounds, and fuel economy will rise as high as 32 mpg combined—though no hybrid model has been confirmed.

-Some 5.9 inches shorter than a RAV4, and 175.6 inches long in all, the Corolla Cross is 3.8 inches shorter than the RAV4 and sports 8.1 inches of ground clearance, just a half-inch less than its bigger kin.
-It’s also just 2.0 inches shorter in wheelbase, which means front-seat passengers should have good space, while rear-seat rides will have less leg room than in the RAV4—six inches less.
+Some 5.9 inches shorter than a RAV4, and 175.6 inches long in all, the Corolla Cross is just 2.0 inches shorter in wheelbase, which means front-seat passengers have good space, while rear-seat riders will have less leg room than in the RAV4—six inches less.
+The Corolla Cross’ seats need more lumbar support, but the upright driving position and plentiful head room make it an easy fit for four tall passengers.

+All Corolla Cross crossovers have a driver-assistance suite with automatic emergency braking, active lane control, adaptive cruise control, and automatic high beams.
+Blind-spot monitors come with the LE and XLE.
+It earned top marks in crash testing from the IIHS and the NHTSA.

 How much does the 2022 Toyota Corolla Cross cost?